Emarioo/BetterThanBatch/README.md

 can be run like a shell script.
 Just like batch.

 ## Building (currently only on windows)
-build.bat is used to compile the project but compiling scripts with it doesn't really work yet.
-Things will probably work in May.
+build.bat is used to compile the project.
+More on this in the future.

 ## What will not change?
 The tokenizer and preprocessor will stay as they are for the most part.